gargoyle74/gargoyle-74/README.md

-# Gargoyle 74 character sheet module for foundryVTT.
+# UNOFFICIAL Gargoyle 74 character sheet module for foundryVTT.

 This basic module adds the gargoyle 74 character sheet.
 Not as a system module, but as an add-on top of a system.
 #